2016 Global foreign exchange survey

 - Hedging strategies—Primary hedging strategies (rolling, layering, and flat hedge ratio) vary by industry, but overall hedging strategy objectives are focused on protecting cash and minimizing volatility in income statements.

-- Treasury structures—Organizations with centralized models report a higher number of benefits and fewer challenges than those with decentralized models.
+- Treasury structures—Organisations with centralised models report a higher number of benefits and fewer challenges than those with decentralised models.

 - Use of technology—Technology and innovation are recognised as important enablers to achieve efficient and effective FX processes, yet 59 percent of corporations surveyed use two or more information sources to identify exposures and 62 percent rely on manual forecasting processes.